Travel Photography Gear Guide | What Gear Do I Use?

 You can get the My Passport Wireless Pro 3TB on [Amazon | B&H].

-- PROS: no need of a laptop to backup!
+- PROS: no need for a laptop to backup!

 IF YOU NEED MORE: Western Digital has recently released an SSD version of this product, the My Passport Wireless SSD [Amazon | B&H] which I highly recommend especially if you’re not going to treat it with extreme care (SSD don’t suffer shocks as hard drives do).